JulianEducation/CommandLineBasics/shell.md

 The `man` program, which stands for *manual* is an interactive help program which can tell us about other programs and their usage notes.

+It takes an argument -- the name of a program you wish to learn about.

 Run:

 ```sh